Mr1llusion/media_organizer/README.md

 This Python script helps you organize and find duplicate media files on your computer.

-**Please Note:** This project is currently a work in progress, and additional features and improvements are planned.
+**Please Note:** This project is currently a work in progress, and improvements are planned.

 ## Features